natuspati/django-chat/README.md

 Back-end is built with Django, Django Rest Framework and Django Channels.
 Dockerized PostgreSQL and Redis are spun up.

-Front-end is built with React.
+Front-end is built with React, React-router, React-dom and React-infinite-scroll.

 * [![Django][django.com]][Django-url]
 * [![Django Rest Framework][DjangoRestFrameWork.com]][DjangoRestFrameWork-url]